About Abdul Latif

 A Seagull: The City Swan and The A+ _ B+ Projects Untitled Works

-At CBA, Latif will collaborate on the next stage development of his adaptation A Seagull: The City Swan with New York Jazz Harmonic Founder and Orchestra Conductor, Ron Wasserman, Composer/Sound Designer Avi Amon, 2019 Jonathan Larson Grant recipient and Film Director Zoey Martinson, and 2019 New York Foundation for the Arts Recipient of the Women’s Made in New York Film Fund Grant.
-This work of the modern classic play The Seagull, written in 1896 and set in St Petersburg, Russia, is contemporized into a dance musical theater work.
-Additionally, Latif will work in collaboration with dancers from various ballet companies, such as American Ballet Theatre and New York City Ballet, on the creation of works that explore his integration of classical ballet port de bras, the multi-armed modality of Hindu gods, and the moving mechanics of Leonardo da Vinci’s Vesuvius Man, all through the lens of his urban-contemporary dance sensibilities and fusion of the street and studio.
+At CBA, Latif collaborated on the next stage development of his adaptation A Seagull: The City Swan with New York Jazz Harmonic Founder and Orchestra Conductor, Ron Wasserman, Composer/Sound Designer Avi Amon, 2019 Jonathan Larson Grant recipient and Film Director Zoey Martinson, and 2019 New York Foundation for the Arts Recipient of the Women’s Made in New York Film Fund Grant.
+This work of the modern classic play The Seagull, written in 1896 and set in St Petersburg, Russia, was contemporized into a dance musical theater work.
+Additionally, Latif collaborated with dancers from various ballet companies, such as American Ballet Theatre and New York City Ballet, on the creation of works that explore his integration of classical ballet port de bras, the multi-armed modality of Hindu gods, and the moving mechanics of Leonardo da Vinci’s Vesuvius Man, all through the lens of his urban-contemporary dance sensibilities and fusion of the street and studio.